-The word “coach” has a weird connotation and doesn’t exactly have a clear definition in the business world.
+The word “coach” has a strange connotation and doesn’t exactly have a clear definition in the business world.
 It’s probably been years — maybe decades — since you actually referred to someone as a coach.
-Perhaps it was a little league manager, dance instructor, band leader, or karate sensei.
-Whoever it was, I doubt it’s a relationship of yours that’s been top-of-mind recently.

-“Do you remember your favorite coach or teacher from growing up?
-How would you describe that person, and the impact they had on you?”
+“Can you remember your favorite coach or teacher from growing up?
+Someone that had a special and unique impact on your life?
+How would you describe that person, and what was it about them that made them so influential to you?”

 “They pushed me to succeed.”

 “They held me accountable.”

 Despite the fact these relationships were formed when people were much younger (20 to 30 years ago in some cases), people continue to hold these coaches and teachers in such high regard that it still evokes powerful emotions when they recall those relationships with me.